 Author: Pavel Vachalec

 There is plenty of stuff that a modern teacher should master in the field of digital technologies.
 And it is not just about mastering the technologies as such.
 That is just a first step.
 It must be followed by mastering the use of those technologies during teaching.
 Yes, that is a lot!
-With no surprise, many teachers are very dismissive and cold about these technologies.
-And so the news in the IT field quite often does not rise the healthy curiosity, but rather they raise concerns about how much “extra” work will be necessary in school.
+With no surprise, many teachers are very dismissive or give a cold shoulder to these technologies.
+And so the news in the IT field quite often does not rise the healthy curiosity, but rather they raise concerns about how much “extra” work will be necessary for school.
 But the reality can be quite the opposite!
 Our job can become easier, more efficient and, most of all, it can be more interesting and engaging for students.
-And that is what should matter us, the teachers, the most …
+And that is what should matter to us, the teachers, the most …

 In the year 2014, a new magazine focused on digital technologies in education with an emphasis on natural science and technical subjects was created.
 The magazine was prepared by a couple of fellow teachers, who are not only enthusiastic but who also follow digital-technologies related to new trends and who use many of those technologies commonly in their lectures.
 The main goal is to show, that digital technologies are not an obstacle for the teachers, but quite the opposite, they bring new possibilities, how to describe to the children the specifics of our fields and how to make from sometimes boring lectures an adventurous journey to knowledge.